Please find another interesting post from Edinburgh skip hire company, Quality Skip Hire.

 This is because in waste minimization, control and management would go back to the waste producers themselves (individual persons, companies, manufacturers, factories) and not only on the waste materials.

-Traditionally, waste management processes the waste material after it had been created.
+Traditionally, waste management processes the waste material after it has been created.
 From there, other waste management systems take place: re-use, recycling, composting, incineration, energy conversion, etc.

 Waste minimization takes the process one step further back.
 It actually is one system that includes the process itself and the policy of simply reducing the amount of waste generated to the barest minimum by the primary producer itself – a single person or a company.